Frequently Asked Questions

 How do I choose a lab to work in?

-Students rotate through three research labs during their first year.
+PhD students rotate through three research labs during their first year.
 Lab rotations help students identify the laboratory in which they will pursue their dissertation research.
-Rotations with faculty members outside the research institute to which a student is admitted are encouraged.
+We are proud to be an interdisciplinary research program and believe that many different perspectives and approaches lead to faster and more accurate answers and solutions.
+Rotations with faculty members outside of the research institute in which a student is admitted, are encouraged.
+Only PhD students complete rotations.
+Master’s students are admitted directly into a lab when they are offered admission.

-Although many students enter with research interests and a preference for a research adviser, these preferences are often modified during the course of the graduate career.
+Although many students enter with research interests and a preference for a research adviser, these preferences often change after starting graduate school.
 To assist students in making these decisions, new graduate students rotate through three laboratories during their first year.
 The purpose of these rotations is to offer a relaxed intellectual atmosphere in which students can be introduced to research, exposed to a laboratory environment, and become familiar with various experimental techniques and philosophies.
 The rotations also help students identify a laboratory and supervisor for their dissertation research.

 How much time is spent in the lab?

-This depends in part on the expectations of the advisor, but it also depends on the efficiency and productivity of the student.
+This depends on the expectations of the advisor, as well as the efficiency and productivity of the student.
 Research should be considered a full-time job if you expect to complete your graduate work in a reasonable amount of time.
+We do not have a part-time graduate program.

 How much time is spent teaching?